 Faculty members are advised to note the terms of the “Grade Appeal Structure for Undergraduate Students” in which is implicit the assumption that instructors will include grading and make-up policies in the syllabus for the course or at the course web site, and/or announce such policies at the beginning of class meetings for each course.
 See the Student Grade Appeal Procedures for undergraduate students and the Academic Grievance Procedure for graduate students.

-A copy of the final examination schedule is included in the Schedule of Classes.
-All final examinations must be given at times specified in the schedule.
+All final examinations must be given at times specified in the final exam schedule.
 An exception exists when faculty members must reschedule a final exam when a student is scheduled for more than two exams on the same days if so requested.
 Typically, the class with the smallest enrollment is the one rescheduled for the student.
-A student will apply to have an exam rescheduled on the form provided by the Registrar’s Office for that purpose.
 Whenever extreme circumstances make necessary a deviation from the announced schedule for final examinations, clearance for such deviation must be obtained in advance from the appropriate college dean and the Provost and Vice Chancellor for Academic Affairs.
 Consistent with Campus Council policy of 1989, it is the policy of the university to minimize student participation in extracurricular activities during the final examination period.
 No meetings, social activities, athletic events, or other extracurricular activities, which require student participation, will be scheduled on Dead Day or during the final examination period.
 Any exceptions to this policy must receive prior approval from the Provost and Vice Chancellor for Academic Affairs.

 Final examinations in the summer term and intersessions courses are to be given at the final scheduled class session.

-Faculty members are responsible for entering final grades into a web-based facility consistent with procedures established by the Registrar’s Office.
+Faculty members are responsible for entering final grades into the student information system as directed by the Office of the Registrar.
 See the grading system statement for more information.

-Campus Council policy (1978) provides that instructors for on-campus courses are to report final grades as soon as possible and no later than two working days following the end of the final exam period.
-Grades for off-campus courses are to be reported within four days following the exam.
+Campus Council policy (1978) provides that instructors are to report final grades as soon as possible and no later than two working days following the end of the final exam period.